lazyfortress/INST377final/README.md

 - Compare indicators over any selected year, ranging from 2020 to 2025 (current year in progress)
 - See the most commonly viewed REITs based on real-time logs

-This web application uses real-time data from [TwelveData](https://twelvedata.com) for REIT stock prices and [FRED](https://fred.stlouisfed.org/) for economic indicators.
+This web application was initially developed with the use of Alpha Vantage's API, but rate-limiting (mentioned below) caused a switch to two other APIs.
+The site uses real-time data from [TwelveData](https://twelvedata.com) for REIT stock prices and [FRED](https://fred.stlouisfed.org/) for economic indicators.
 These are free-to-use APIs, but have rate-limiting (800 calls per day).
 As for JavaScript libraries, two are used in this web app: **Chart.js** (for visualizations) and **Day.js** (timestamp formatting).

 ## Target Browsers:
 - Google Chrome (desktop-only)
 - Apple Safari (desktop-only)
-- Microsoft Edge
+- Microsoft Edge (desktop-only)

-Tested on MacOS 11+, Windows 10+, and Windows Server 2016+
+Tested on MacOS 11+, Windows 10+, and Windows Server 2016/2022

 ## Developer Manual (see below):
 See below in this README for developer installation, usage instructions, and API documentation.